Dispelling Modular Classroom Myths Within Your Community

 But spurred on by reports of inferior mobile classrooms of the past, many parents in the community may be resistant to your district’s plans of implementing modular classrooms on your school’s campus.
 To help calm their fears, we’re providing information you can use to address some of the common modular classroom myths that your community might hold as true.

 The most publicized disadvantage of modular classrooms of the past is trouble with indoor air quality, triggering allergies and asthma in students and teachers.
 Additionally, reports surfaced of ventilation troubles triggered by teachers turning off HVAC systems due to noise levels.
 You may hear kick-back from the community about modular classrooms and health concerns.

 Additionally, the California Air Resources Board and the California Department of Health Services released a comprehensive study on indoor air quality in relocatable classrooms in 2004.
-A new type of filters that eliminate cigarette and cigar odor are to become madatory.
 At nearly 350 schools, the teams selected three teachers, two from modular classrooms and one from a traditional classroom, to complete a detailed questionnaire about their classroom.
 Air samples were also taken from two-thirds of the schools.
 These key findings were reported:

 - Both portable and traditional classrooms were found to have some environmental conditions that need improvement.
 However, the most serious problems occurred only in a small percent of classrooms.

 - Improved operation and maintenance would go a long way to address many of the problems identified.

 - Relocatable classrooms have always met or exceeded the state construction codes in effect at the time of approval.
 Additionally, they comply with ASHRAE standards for temperature control.